 This in-depth attention to detail can be heard on the perfectly arranged layers of songs like Proof.
 Playing with the dynamic of restrained and fully fleshed out arrangements, the musicians find a steady hand to steer emotions to exactly where they want them to be.
 The result is a vast piece of music.
 It clocks in at only four and a half minutes, but its multiple characters and layers make it feel like a much longer song that unveils new facets with each listen.

 Covering Their Own Music

 Even though the remote recording process allowed the artists to hone their individual craft with more time and attention to detail, it was not always easy.
-“It sometimes put me in a weird limbo.
-I wanted to go off explore things but that might have taken the music into a direction that the rest of the bad would not follow.
+“It sometimes puts me in a weird limbo.
+I wanted to go off explore things, but that might have taken the music into a direction that the rest of the band would not follow.
 When we are in a room together and we try things, we get immediate feedback.
 I don’t have them to cheer me on when something is good or nudge me into a different direction if it does not work.”

 “It kind of felt like we were covering our own music.”

 And Other Changes

 Theresa describes the album having been “built in a box”.
 But back together, the band quickly made the record that initially felt a little foreign their own again.
 While Warpaint have a reputation for giving their music a special energy on stage, Radiate Like This will most likely grow to a whole other dimension in the band’s live shows.